ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/bsc-exercise.md

 # BSC Exercise

 In this exercise you will learn how to write a board support crate.
-The template will already contain the LED and timer implementation.
+The template `dk_bsc/src/lib.rs` already contains the LED and Timer implementations.
+You will implement the buttons and the UARTE peripheral.

-Note: Introduction to the exercise is a guided tour through the template and running the hello example.
+Note: Introduction to the exercise is a guided tour through the template, and it's architecture.
+Make the participants aware of the placeholders for their implementations. run the hello example on the unmodified lib.

-## Learning goals
-* implement buttons functionality
+## You will learn how to
+* modify the `init()` function that brings up the board's peripherals
+* how to configure pins
+* how to write a function that checks the state of a pin
+* write methods for a `struct`
 * UARTE implementation
-* `impl` blocks, associated functions, methods
+* implement a Trait
-* generate docs!
+* to document and generate docs for your own library!

 ## Prerequesits